 Finding your first client

-So, you have an affordable SEO company in Los Angeles?
+So, you have an affordable SEO company in Los Angeles and Ventura?
 Begin by finding out who your customers are exactly, and where they look for, when finding solutions to their problems.
 While one can always resort to getting their business listed in a popular directory or a SEO forum, it’s always best to get on to finding your specific client and then pitching your services.
 That way, you’ll be able to find out what their specific needs are and the best solutions you’ve got for them.

 Like it or not, most people out of these filtered ones will find you ugly but, you’ll have a few, or maybe one, who will be willing to pay you for your services.
 You’ll need to find these few people and turn them into the long-term customers.
 You can niche down your data on the basis of income level, interest, location, age, etc. Once you have the niche list ready, get into their minds and try to understand what they’re looking for.
 This can be done by simply interviewing a random few.
 Once you know their needs, it’s time to suggest them with solutions.